skhatiri/Aerialist/README.md

 **Aerialist** (unmanned AERIAL vehIcle teST bench) is a novel test bench for UAV software that automates all the necessary UAV testing steps: setting up the test environment, building and running the UAV firmware code, configuring the simulator with the simulated world properties, connecting the simulated UAV to the firmware and applying proper UAV configurations at startup, scheduling and executing runtime commands, monitoring the UAV at runtime for any issues, and extracting the flight log file after the test completion.

-With Aerialist, we aim to provide researchers with an easy platform to automate the running of tests on both simulated and real UAVs, which allows them to do experiments required to overcome the UAV simulation-based testing challenges.
+With Aerialist, we aim to provide researchers with an easy platform to automate tests on both simulated and real UAVs, allowing them to do experiments required to overcome the UAV simulation-based testing challenges.

 ## Table of Contents